ungerik/makedataurl/README.md

 # makedataurl
-Make a data-URL from a file, optionally serves it
+Make a data-URL from a file, optionally serve a HTML preview

 Install:
 <pre>